what is a site administrator?

 -

-A site administrator is tasked with several responsibilities.
-As a site administrator, you have to monitor projects from start to finish, prepare the needed documents, and confirm that all of the set regulations are met.
-It is your responsibility to ensure that everyone adheres to the safety and construction regulations.
+As a site administrator, you monitor projects from start to finish, prepare the necessary documents and confirm that all regulations are met.
+You are responsible for ensuring everyone adheres to the safety and building regulations.

 -

-A site administrator makes an average of $47,126 annually.
-However, some site administrators make up to $87,000 annually.
-Several factors affect how much you make, including your educational background, skill set, experience, the company hiring you, and where you live.
-You generally get paid less when you start at an entry-level position, but with experience, you are likely to get a raise.
+A site administrator makes an average of £24,000 annually.
+However, some site administrators make up to £35,000 yearly.
+Several factors affect how much you make, including your educational background, skill set, experience, the company hiring you and where you live.
+You are paid less when you start at an entry-level position, but with experience, your pay increases.

 -

-To become an administrator, the minimum qualifications are GCSEs.
-Having a bachelor’s or associate degree will improve your chance of getting hired.
-It will also help if you have at least two years of experience in that field or a similar field.
-Finally, getting an independent certification will help.
+The minimum qualifications for becoming a site administrator are GCSEs.
+Having a bachelor's or foundation degree improves your chances of employment.
+It also helps to have at least two years of experience in construction or a similar field.
+Finally, get an independent certification and licence for working on construction sites.

 -

-In what industry is a site administrator working?
+in what industry does a site administrator work?

-As a site administrator, you will primarily work in the construction industry.
-The only thing that changes is the kind of construction that you will be working with.
+As a site administrator, you work primarily in the construction industry.
+The only thing that changes is the kind of construction you work on.
+You may also work in manufacturing or heavy industries.

 -